zachvalenta/jvns.ca/content/post/2017-11-27-avoiding-cloning-in-rust.markdown

 The audience I'm writing for in this post is a little specific -- it's something like "people who have read the [lifetimes chapter in the Rust book](https://doc.rust-lang.org/1.9.0/book/lifetimes.html) and sorta understand it in principle but are still confused about a lot of pretty basic Rust things."

+we are going to talk about

+* What even is a reference in Rust?
+* What is a boxed pointer / string / vec and how do they relate to references?
+* Why is my struct complaining about lifetime parameters and what should I do about it?

-In this post, I want to talk about doing something extremely basic: defining a struct in Rust.
+Let's start with something extremely basic: defining a struct in Rust.

-We're going to take this code (which does not compile), explain why it doesn't compile, make it compile 2 different ways, and figure out some useful things about lifetimes / references / the heap along the way.
-Here's the code.
-It has a pointer to a single byte:

 ```rust
 struct Container {